 Equipment: Random items from across the office, Pens, Paper

-To start, have the group go collect various objects and put them in the center of the room.
-You can also instruct the group to each bring one or two random items to the session to save time.
+To start, have the group collect various objects and put them in the centre of the room.
+You can also instruct the group to bring one or two random items to the session to save time.
 Aim for at least 20 different objects.
 The broader, the better.
 The goal is to choose items that, at first glance, have no apparent connection.

-Next break the team into groups, ensuring they have a clear understanding of what the objects are.
-After they are in groups, instruct them to classify the objects into four categories of their choosing, writing them down on a sheet of paper.
+Next, break the team into groups, ensuring they clearly understand what the objects are.
+After they are in groups, instruct them to classify the objects into four chosen categories, writing them down on paper.

 When the time is up, have a spokesperson for each group reveal how they classified the objects and why.
 Reasons might vary, from the object’s function to how it looks or material.
 The idea is that it will lead to a discussion on working outside the box to find solutions for unrelated problems.